sabinpark/ECE281_Lab5/README.md

 ### Programs 2 and 3
 I had a very frustrating time with the PRISM simulator in that everything ran very,very slowly.
 I had to wait about 6 seconds before a number would count up from 00 to 01.
 This made it very time-consuming to test my program.
 Fortunately, after I was all done with my 2nd program, I found a solution to this madness (of course it had to be after I finished...).
 What I normally did was run my program using the .jar file.
 I then tried the .exe file.
 Both of them were very slow.
 By chance, I opened the .bat file, then ran my program.
 It was exponentially faster.

-## Questions
+## Question Answers
 1. When the controller's current state is FETCH, PCLd = 1, IRLd, = 1, and ACCLd = 0
-2. The controls signals asserted while the current state is Decode LOAddr: MARLoLd, PCLd, and AEQZero_int.
-	* Next state will be Direct IO Execute.
+2. The controls signals asserted while the current state is Decode LOAddr: MARLoLd, PCLd, Read, MemSel_l and AEQZero.
+Next state will be Direct IO Execute.
 3. IR, ALessZero, and AEQZero
-4. So that the controller will know what value the data will be added to
+4. So that the controller will know what value the operand will be added to
-5. The IR needs to hold another instruction, so we would need another bit
+5. The IR needs to hold another instruction, so we would need another bit for the IR and OpSel.

+## Documentation
+Jarrod Wooden suggested I try different clock speeds for the first program.
+Eventually the clock speed of 22 worked.